dyrel78/FlashNote/README.md

 ## Getting Started

+<a href="http://www.flashnote.click:8080/">Link to a deployed solution</a>

-Follow these instructions to set up and run the FlashNote application on your local machine.
+For local setup, follow these instructions to set up and run the FlashNote application on your local machine.

 ### Prerequisites